-An unforgettable journey across South America visiting four iconic countries and ticking off bucket-lists sights.
+An unforgettable journey across South America visiting five iconic countries and ticking off bucket-lists sights.
 Discover the legendary ancient Inca citadel of Machu Picchu and local cuisine in Peru.
-Head to the world's largest salt lake in Bolivia before discovering Argentinean steak and wine.
+Head to the highest capital in the world in Bolivia and Chile’s central wine region before discovering Argentinean steak and wine.
 Visit the awe-inspiring Iguazú Falls, and end your South American journey in Brazil with the sights of Rio and the golden sands of Copacabana beach.

 • Sacred Valley: 2 nights

 • Machu Picchu: 1 night

 • Santiago: 2 nights